What Is Team Truck Driving and How Does It Work?

 You’ll Earn More

-Team truck driver jobs often pay more than solo gigs because two drivers can travel further distances than one person.
+Team truck driving jobs often pay more than solo gigs because two drivers can travel further distances than one person.
 So if you can stomach the differences and challenges of sharing the cab with someone else, you will reap the rewards in extra CPMs.

 We’ll discuss the average team truck driver salary in more detail later.